JeanieV/JeanieV/README.md

 - 🌱 I'm constantly learning and exploring new technologies.
 - 👯 I'm open to collaborations and project ideas.
 - 📫 You can reach me at venterjeaniebs@gmail.com
-- 📄 Check out my [LinkedIn profile]([https://www.linkedin.com/in//](https://www.linkedin.com/in/jeanie-venter/) for more details.
+- 📄 Check out my ([https://www.linkedin.com/in//](https://www.linkedin.com/in/jeanie-venter/) for more details.

 ## Top Languages